tahsintunan/Design-Pattern-for-Dummies/Design Patterns/Behavioral/Memento/MementoPattern.md

 # Memento Design Pattern

 ## ❇️ Description:
-**Memento** pattern is used to restore state of an object to a previous state.
-Memento pattern falls under **behavioral** pattern category.
+Memento is a design pattern that lets us save and restore the previous state of an object without revealing the details of its implementation.
+It falls under **behavioral** pattern category.
 This pattern is usually used to implement **undo** mechanism.
 Meeaning, if we want our software to have the ability to return back to it's previous state, **Memento** pattern is the way to go.

 ## ❇️ Problem
 Let's think of a scenerio where we're building a text editor software and we want to implement the undo mechanism in it.